Overview

 Seasonal Information:

 The best season to climb Chulu West Peak is in spring and autumn.
-During the spring season, the temperature is mild and you can see blooming rhododendron forests.
-You can witness the stunning views of Annapurna Massif along with other peaks.
-Likewise in the autumn season, there is clear visibility.
-The weather is also stable and the trails are dry.
+During the spring season, the temperature is mild, and you can see blooming rhododendron forests.
+You can witness the stunning views of the Annapurna Massif along with other peaks.
+Likewise, in the autumn season, there is clear visibility.
+The weather is also stable, and the trails are dry.
 Autumn is one of the popular seasons for trekking.

 Altitude Sickness: